ArturVasilov/ViewAnimatorFramework/README.md

          })
         .build().start();
 ```
-And again you can use you animators if you want something more complicated:
+And again you can use your animators if you want to do something more complicated:
 ```java
 ViewAnimatorFramework.ViewBuilder imageBuilder = new ViewAnimatorFramework.ViewBuilder(mImage);
 Animator imageAnimator = imageBuilder